Topology optimization of nonlinear forced response curves via reduction on spectral submanifolds: Introduction

 To utilize nonlinear dynamic responses, several studies have focused on tailoring the hardening and softening behavior of nonlinear systems.
 One approach involves adjusting the hardening behavior of clamped-clamped beams by maximizing or minimizing the coefficient of cubic nonlinearity in the normal form~\cite{dou_structural_2015}.
 Another method optimizes both the Q-factor and Duffing nonlinearity in finite element-based reduced-order models using derivative-free optimization techniques~\cite{li_finite_2025}.
 Additionally, backbone curves have been optimized on a reduced-order model (ROM) constructed via Lyapunov subcenter manifolds~\cite{pozzi_topology_2025,pozzi_backbone_2024} and spectral submanifolds (SSMs)~\cite{pozzi2025adjointsensitivitiesoptimizationnonlinear}.

 Tailoring the hardening and softening behavior of a nonlinear system typically involves analyzing its autonomous dynamics and does not require consideration of external forcing.
 However, if the objective is to suppress or enhance the vibration amplitude under harmonic excitation, it is necessary to tailor the forced response curve (FRC).
 For low-dimensional nonlinear systems, the FRC of nonlinear systems can be computed by the harmonic balance method~\cite{von_groll_harmonic_2001,krack_application_2019,detroux_harmonic_2015} combined with continuation techniques~\cite {ascher1995numerical,dankowicz2013recipes}.
 Based on these techniques, \cite{dou_optimization_2015} applied shape optimization to a clamped-clamped beam to minimize or maximize the amplitude of primary resonance.
 For high-dimensional nonlinear systems, such as finite element models (FEM) in topology optimization~\cite{bendsoe2013topology}, computing and tailoring the FRC becomes challenging due to the increased computational cost.
+In previous work, the moving morphable components (MMC) optimization framework has been employed to reduce the level of nonlinear vibrations in under-platform dampers~\cite{denimal_topological_2021}.

 In addition to amplitude control, tailoring the bifurcations of the FRC is also essential to nonlinear systems.
 Under harmonic excitation, nonlinear systems often exhibit saddle-node (SN) bifurcations on the FRC as the forcing amplitude increases.
 These bifurcations lead to abrupt jumps in the steady-state response, known as jump or hysteresis phenomena, which are particularly detrimental to devices intended to operate within a linear or predictable regime.
 Therefore, suppressing the occurrence of SN bifurcations becomes critical.
 In previous work, shape optimization along with numerical continuation is used to tailor the distance of two SN bifurcations on the nonlinear FRC~\cite{saghafi_nonlinear_2015}.
+Multi-parametric continuation methods have also been used to track SN bifurcations with respect to multiple system parameters, enabling the identification of parameter ranges in which isolated solutions are suppressed~\cite{grenat_multi-parametric_2019}.
+In addition, multi-parametric optimization frameworks have been proposed to control bifurcation behavior by regulating both the existence and the locations of different bifurcation types, including SN, branch-point, Neimark--Sacker, and period-doubling bifurcations~\cite{melot_multi-parametric_2024,melot_control_2024}.